 Data are collected on laboratory confirmed influenza patients and deaths in critical care (level 2 and level 3).
-During week 50, 2018 there was one new admission to ICU with confirmed Flu A(untyped) reported to the PHA.
-So far this season there has been six admissions to ICU with confirmed influenza reported to PHA.
-There were no deaths reported in an ICU patient who had laboratory confirmed influenza in week 50.
+During weeks 51 and 52, 2018 there were 10 new admissions to ICU with confirmed influenza reported to the PHA.
+In week 51 there were three Flu A(H1N1)pdm09 reported.
+In week 52, one Flu A(H1N1)pdm09 and six Flu A(untyped) were reported.
+So far this season there has been 16 admissions to ICU with confirmed influenza reported to PHA.
+There were no deaths reported in an ICU patient who had laboratory confirmed influenza in weeks 51 and 52.
 So far this season there have been two deaths reported in ICU patients who had laboratory confirmed influenza.